vbookshelf/Offline-PDF-Redactor/README.md

 - All processing is done locally, in the browser.
 - No installation needed.
 Simply double-click the index.html file to launch from your desktop.
 The app will open in your browser.
 - Simple UI - drop in the file, draw the boxes, click export.
 Delete a box by clicking inside it.
+- No auto detection — you need to manually check every page.
 - Free and open source.

 Live demo:<br>